Baseball-Orioles' star third baseman Brooks Robinson dies at 86

 Robinson won 16 Gold Gloves as the best at his position and was named an All-Star 18 times.
 But it will be his stellar play at third base during the 1970 World Series against the powerful Cincinnati Reds for which will be remembered by most fans.

+“I will always remember Brooks as a true gentleman who represented our game extraordinarily well on and off the field all his life.
+On behalf of Major League Baseball, I send my deepest condolences to Brooks’ family, his many friends across our game, and Orioles fans everywhere," Major League Baseball Commissioner Robert Manfred said in a written statement.

-Robinson cemented his place in MLB's annals during that "Fall Classic", making one dazzling play after another at the position known as the hot corner.
+Robinson cemented his place in MLB history during the 1970 series, making one dazzling play after another at the position known as the hot corner because of how many balls are hit there.
 He also batted .429 with a pair of home runs to lead the Orioles to a 4-1 series win.

 "I just happened to be in the right spot in that series.
 I tell people that I played 23 seasons and I never did have five games in a row like I did in that World Series," Robinson once told MLB.com.
 "It was a once in a lifetime five-game series for me and it just happened to be in a World Series."